 Promoting Positive Behavior in our Autism Treatments

-Problem behavior, typically thought of as “ASD Behavior”, is both voluntary and involuntary action that autistic children resort to as a coping mechanism in their environment.
-Positive behavior, signs that your child with ASD listens, watches, responds, and eagerly wants to be a part of the learning and growth process is what we encourage in our treatment.
+Problem behavior, typically thought of as “autism behavior”, is both voluntary and involuntary action that autistic children resort to as a coping mechanism in their environment.
+Positive behavior, signs that your child listens, watches, responds, and eagerly wants to be a part of the learning and growth process is what we encourage in our treatment.
 Our program is not one of behavior modification, nor are we a textbook program that treats behavior in autism based on age-related standards.
 We treat behavior as information.

 Are you working remotely with your child’s autism specialist or consultant?
 We have some tips to help you get the most out of each session!